George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-hpc-overview.md

 ### Exception expressions

 Burst supports `throw` expressions for exceptions.
-Exceptions thrown in the **editor** can be caught by managed code, and are reported in the console window.
-Exceptions thrown in **player builds** will always cause the application to abort.
+Exceptions thrown in the Editor can be caught by managed code, and are reported in the console window.
+Exceptions thrown in Player builds always cause the application to abort.
 Thus with Burst you should only use exceptions for exceptional behavior.
 To ensure that code doesn't end up relying on exceptions for things like general control flow, Burst produces the following warning on code that tries to `throw` within a method not attributed with `[Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")]`:

 > Burst warning BC1370: An exception was thrown from a function without the correct [Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")] guard.
 Exceptions only work in the editor and so should be protected by this guard